For comprehensive information about Parkinson’s diagnosis please visit Parkinson’s Europe website.

 Prep: Cook: Serves:

-Norges Parkinsonforbund (the Norwegian Parkinson’s Association) has produced an animated educational film to help increase awareness of impulse control disorders in Parkinson’s patients
+Norges Parkinsonforbund (the Norwegia Parkinson’s Association) has produced an animated educational film to help increase awareness of impulse control disorders in Parkinson’s patients

 Impulse control disorders in people with Parkinson’s can be highly complex.
 According to a recent Norwegian study, about 30% of people with Parkinson’s who took part in the study have impulse control disorders.